-Feasible actions to protect native Hawaiian rights: A public pedestrian access route to the shoreline runs through the County owned parcel located just south of the subject property.
-According to the County's Shoreline Access website, this coastline is used for hiking, swimming, fishing (with restrictions), kayaking and surfing.
-The shoreline public access adjacent to the property will not be affected by this project.
+Feasible actions to protect native Hawaiian rights: A public pedestrian access route to the shoreline runs through the County owned parcel located 5 miles north of the subject property.
+According to the County's Shoreline Access website, there is no established shoreline public access in the area and no public access is possible on the subject property.
+The applicant states it is unknown, and unlikely due to the nature of the Hāmākua coast that recreational use has occurred in the area.
+Thus, public shoreline access will not be affected by the proposed project.

-Lastly, this recommendation for approval is made with the understanding that the applicant remains responsible for complying with all other applicable government requirements in connection with the approved use, prior to its commencement or establishment upon the subject property.
+Lastly, this approval is made with the understanding that the applicants remain responsible for complying with all other applicable government requirements in connection with the approved use, prior to its commencement or establishment upon the subject property.
 Additional governmental requirements may include the issuance of building permits, the installation of approved wastewater disposal systems, compliance with Fire Code, installation of improvements required by the American with Disabilities Act (ADA), among many others.
 Compliance with all applicable governmental requirements is a condition of this approval; failure to comply with such requirements will be considered a violation that may result in enforcement action by the Planning Department and/or the affected agencies.